Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Anna will no longer walk towards you forever if you manage to finish Anna's conversation at the dock in Mission 2 in under 2 seconds.
   - Ballistic Armor will now correctly apply a flat 35% damage reduction to bullet shots.
   - Hazmat Suits will now correctly apply a flat 60% damage reduction to environmental damage.
+  - LAW damage is now shown relative to the real default damage of 1000, instead of the invalid 100 base damage shown before.

 </details>